hoehermann/purple-gowhatsapp/README.md

 On systems with many concurrent connections, this could exhaust memory.

 As of writing, whatsmeow does not offer an interface to read the file in chunks.

+#### Proxy Support

+[whatsmeow](https://github.com/tulir/whatsmeow/blob/9f73bc00d158688a14d0147a93b6b25373facbb8/client.go#L206) offers support for SOCKS5 proxies only.
+Even if no proxy settings are set in purple, the underlying Go runtime might pick up the `https_proxy` environment variable anyway.

 #### Acknowledgements